cgarg92/Stereo-visual-odometry/README.md

 </div>

 # Results
+We have implemented above algorithm using Python 3 and OpenCV 3.0 and source code is maintained [here](https://github.com/cgarg92/Stereo-visual-odometry/).
+KITTI visual odometry [2] dataset is used for evaluation.
+In the KITTI dataset the ground truth poses are given with respect to the zeroth frame of the camera.
+Following video shows a short demo of trajectory computed along with input video data.
 <video src="./docs/demoVideo.mp4" width="900" height="350" controls preload></video>
 <div align="center">Demo Video </div><br>

+Figure 6 illustrates computed trajectory for two sequences.
+For linear translational motion the algorithm tracks ground truth well, however for continuous turning motion such as going through a hair pin bend the correct angular motion is not computed which results in error throughout the latter estimates.
+For very fast translational motion the algorithm does not perform well because of lack of overlap between consecutive images.
 <div align="center">
 <img src="./docs/results_1.png" width="1050" height="350">
 Figure 6: Output trajectory for sequence 00 and 02 from KITTI dataset <br>
 </div>

+Variation of algorithm using SIFT features instead of FAST features was also tried, a comparison is shown in figure 7.
+At certain corners SIFT performs slightly well, but we cant be certain and after more parameter tuning FAST features can also give similar results.
+Figure 8 shows a comparison between using clique based inlier detection algorithm versus RANSAC to find consistent 2D-3D point pair.
+RANSAC performs well at certain points but the number of RANSAC iteration required is high which results in very large motion estimation time per frame.
 <div align="center">
 <img src="./docs/results_2.png" width="1050" height="350">
 Figure 7: Output trajectory for sequence 02 for FAST and SIFT features <br>